 - Helping Young Children Deal with Violence in the News

-- A Terrible Thing Happened—a story for children who have witness violence or trauma, by Margaret M. Holmes—addresses the need for children to find a place to speak about their experiences.
+- A Terrible Thing Happened, a story for children who have witnessed violence or trauma, by Margaret M. Holmes, addresses the need for children to find a place to speak about their experiences.

 Promote Congregational Safety

 - Protecting Your Church from Crime and Violence.
-Nine chapters.
-Particularly recommended: "A Shooter in the House—A Police Officer's Advice on How to Prevent and React to, a Gunman at Church."
-The entire document is 24 pages long.
+Published by Christianity Today.
+Particularly recommended: "A Shooter in the House: A Police Officer's Advice on How to Prevent and React to a Gunman at Church."